 - Following are the options for user subscription for notifications that are being sent from your Website.

 - Switch on the option to enable Subscription Bell for the users who visit your website.

 - If you want to show the OneSignal logo on the notification message, enable the option.

 - To set the customized message for Subscription Bell text, enable the option and the text message field will be enabled.

 - To set the position and color theme options for the subscription bell, enable the options to do the same

 For more information on how to work with subscriptions and notification settings, please visit https://documentation.onesignal.com/docs/wordpress.

 If you want to quickly set up notifications without much coding knowledge, OneSignal is the best platform to integrate notifications for your website.
-It provides a lot of help material to set up and automate notification based on your requirements.
-It provides the analytics of your website visitors that will help you decide the posts that are most clicked by the visitors.
+It provides a lot of help material to set up and automate notifications based on your requirements.
+It provides the analytics of the website visitors that will help you decide the posts that are most clicked by the visitors.